Writing

 Department website: https://www.sps.northwestern.edu/masters/writing/

 Northwestern’s part-time Master of Arts in Writing program requires the completion of 10 courses.
 Students complete writing workshops, graduate-level literature courses, electives, and a capstone writing course.
 Students will choose writing workshops and electives depending on the specialization they declare.
-The Master of Arts in Writing program provides students the opportunity to grow as artists within the specializations of fictionnonfictionpoetry, and popular fiction.
+The Master of Arts in Writing program provides students the opportunity to grow as artists within the specializations of fictionnonfiction, and poetry.
 A dual-genre specialization is also offered, as well as a publishing and professional development track that combines publishing industry-related instruction with the creative coursework of the writing workshops.

 The small-group workshop format allows for individual attention from published, award-winning faculty.
 Students also have the opportunity to learn the ropes in teaching writing, publishing, and editing.
 Flexible scheduling — with courses offered evenings and weekends on Northwestern’s Chicago and Evanston campuses as well as online and in hybrid format — gives students the opportunity to balance their professional, personal and writing lives.
 While earning their degrees, students connect with other writers at readings and other events in an artistic community that extends beyond the University into Chicagoʼs vibrant literary scene.